Gynaecology, Fertility & Obstetrics 21

 - Comprehensive overview of the red flags of reproductive system diseases and for pregnancy

-- How to take a comprehensive history and diagnosis in Chinese Medicine
+- How to take a comprehensive history and diagnosis in Chinese medicine

-A recognised qualification in acupuncture.
+A recognised 3 year qualification in acupuncture.
 Pre-reading will be suggested for those who have not studied either five element or TCM as both are covered on the course.

 How to apply

-The course will start in May 2018 and will run until 13 May 2022, 10 - 17.00 each day.
+The course will start on 6 May 2021 and will run until 13 May 2022, 10 - 17.00 each day.
 This is an online course.

-Day 10: Thursday 7th March 2019 - obstetrics part 2 inc. pre-birth, induction and labour
+Day 10: Thursday 10 March 2022 - Obstetrics part 2 inc. pre-birth, induction and labour

-Day 11: Thursday 4th April 2019 - exam (half day)
+Day 11: Thursday 13 May 2022 - exam (half day)

 Sarah is a nurse, midwife and acupuncturist.
 She set up an acupuncture service in Plymouth maternity unit in 1988, after completing a degree in complementary health studies at Exeter University.
 Sarah was appointed as the UK’s first full-time acupuncturist midwife funded by the NHS in Plymouth.

 Jill Glover specialises in using Chinese medicine to treat all gynaecological conditions, especially infertility and IVF.
 Jill became an acupuncturist in 1985, later adding Chinese herbal medicine and professional coaching.
 She is a senior faculty member at the College of Integrated Chinese Medicine, where she has been a teacher and clinical supervisor since its inception in 1993.
 She offers postgraduate seminars in infertility and runs a successful complementary health clinic in Bristol, specialising in women’s health.